Rosiglitazone/metformin (By mouth)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Amiloride, digoxin, gemfibrozil, insulin, isoniazid, morphine, nicotinic acid, phenytoin, procainamide, quinidine, quinine, ranitidine, rifampin, triamterene, trimethoprim, or vancomycin
+- Some medicines can affect how rosiglitazone/metformin works.
+Tell your doctor about all other medicines that you are using, including acetazolamide, amiloride, cimetidine, dichlorphenamide, digoxin, dolutegravir, gemfibrozil, insulin, isoniazid, morphine, nicotinic acid, phenytoin, procainamide, quinidine, quinine, ranitidine, ranolazine, rifampin, triamterene, trimethoprim, topiramate, vancomycin, vandetanib, or zonisamide.

 - Do not drink a lot of alcohol while you are using this medicine.
 Heavy alcohol use can increase your risk for lactic acidosis.